We asked Anders Langworth, Head of Sustainable Finance, and Cecilia Fryklöf, ESG Expert and Implementation driver, to expound on these questions.

 “Not enough is happening in developing countries in general.”

 For their future development, they really need to consider sustainability in a long-term perspective.
 However, because they do not have money, very little is happening.
-We can also see the US lagging alarmingly far behind, while high-export countries like China have actually started to focus strongly on sustainability, and are doing quite well.
+We can also see the US lagging behind, while high-export countries like China have actually started to focus strongly on sustainability and are doing quite well.
 Looking at our sector the Nordic and Dutch banks are clearly in the forefront.